hperrin/svelte-material-ui/checkbox/README.md

 Checkbox is used to provide the same functionality as `<input type="checkbox">`.

-See [MDC Checkboxes](https://material.io/develop/web/components/input-controls/checkboxes/) for more information on API and Sass styling.
+See [MDC Checkboxes](https://material.io/develop/web/components/input-controls/checkboxes/) for more information on API and Sass mixins.

 See [the Sass variable file](https://github.com/material-components/material-components-web/blob/master/packages/mdc-checkbox/_variables.scss) for styling variables.